-A Japa Mala is a type of prayer bead used in Hinduism, Buddhism, Jainism, Sikhism, and Shinto religions for the practice of japa.
+A Japa mala necklace is a type of prayer bead used in Hinduism, Buddhism, Jainism, Sikhism, and Shinto religions for the practice of japa.
 This usually involves counting or reciting a mantra or chant while counting over the beads.
 Most commonly such a necklace would have 108 beads, a number which has spiritual significance in many traditions in addition to a semeru bead.

 Read below to learn more about what a japa mala necklace is.